aridjayarecipes/cutesrecipes.web.app/content/post/2345-steps-to-make-favorite-protein-ball-snack.md

 1. Prepare 1/2 cup shredded coconut not sweet

 Swap out the peanut butter for almond butter, mix in flaked coconut, toss in some chocolate chips or dried fruit, and more.
 Since my mid-teens I have grown out of my sweet tooth and rarely crave desserts or sugary snacks Your blender should bind everything together and created a soft-sticky ball which you can just take.
-A protein-packed, low carb &#34;snack&#34; tops the list in my book.
+A protein-packed, low carb "snack" tops the list in my book.
 These Chocolate Chip Protein Balls do just that!

 <!--inarticleads2-->